-In Table 49 poverty rates with several poverty lines and different age groups are presented.
-As shown in Table 47 the overall poverty rates at the 60% threshold approximate quite well the EUROSTAT data (except for females).
+In Table 62 poverty rates with several poverty lines and different age groups are presented.
+The overall poverty rates at the 60% threshold approximate quite well the EUROSTAT data (except for females).
 The differences are larger with lower poverty lines.
-With 60% threshold the variations are largest for youngest and eldest persons.
+With 60% threshold the variations are largest for youth and eldest persons.
 The EUROMOD overall relative poverty rates are slightly lower than the poverty rates reported in EUROSTAT.